 Amaco Velvet Semi-Translucent Underglaze Set:

 For more information on the Speedball, Sax True Flow, and the Amaco Velvet Semi-Translucent Underglaze sets listed above, Go to my Recommended Glazes Page.

 How to Apply Underglaze

 You should read the directions mentioned on the product’s label before applying an Underglaze.
 Nearly all commercially manufactured underglazes can serve their purpose on Wet Clay, Leather hard, Bone-dry Greenware, and Bisque ware.

 Using Underglaze also gives you more fluid to work with during designing, which acts as an advantage.
 If you want extra color detail, you could apply underglaze design on clay mold, bisque-fire it, and proceed to add more colors and design layers of underglaze before applying a final, transparent glaze coat.
 For more tips on glazing visit 27 Glazing Tips for you.

 Underglazing the Greenware

 Dry greenware is a sort of blank canvas when it comes to Underglazing.
 There are a number of benefits of applying underglaze to it.

 Firstly, Underglazing on greenware lets you see what the finished design would look like.
-You could locate the parts that need more color, work or designing.
+You could locate the parts that need more color, work, or design.
 Furthermore, pottery that is underglazed as greenware absorbs more vibrant colors.

 To begin working on dry greenware (if it’s not abstract) you can use a pencil to mark or draw where you’ll apply the underglaze.
 Apply the underglaze by brushing, drawing, or whichever method you prefer.